Cambridge’s first cohousing community

 Being part of a cohousing community means that your home come with so much more; the opportunity to be part of a self-managing community with shared facilities, a shared intention to live in a more sustainable way, a shared garden and productive area, a workshop and gym, and a ‘Common House’ where community members can regularly eat and meet together.
 It also includes three guest bedrooms and an extensive a range of other facilities – laundry, kids playroom, lounge area and two amenity rooms.

 With only 21 cohousing communities in the UK, this is a rare opportunity.
-Our growing multi generational community of future residents are of all ages and are either currently resident in Cambridge or specifically moving to be part of our adventure.
+Our growing multi generational community of residents are of all ages and are either currently resident in Cambridge or have moved to the area specifically to be part of our adventure.

-There are still some houses available for reservation!
+There are still some houses available for purchase, and a house an apartment available to rent!

 If you want to find more about cohousing and the homes available then: